ctu-mrs/ctu-mrs.github.io/docs/120-miscellaneous/3d_model_processing/30-meshlab.md

     * `convert input.png -quality 30 output.jpg`
     * The 30% jpeg quality is sufficient.
 The `imagemagick` tool might have some RAM/disk limitations set in default config file `/etc/ImageMagick-version/policy.xml`.
 Check it if you have errors.
 If yes comment that limitations.
-  * Do not forget to update the texture for current mesh. **READ THIS CAREFULLY, OTHERWISE YOU MIGHT ACCIDENTALY REWRITE THE TEXTURE FILE.**
+  * Do not forget to update the texture for current mesh. **READ THIS CAREFULLY, OTHERWISE YOU MIGHT ACCIDENTALLY REWRITE THE TEXTURE FILE.**
     * Press `Export Mesh` icon.
     * You should see the original `.png` file name on the right side of the popup window.
     * Double click the texture name and type the name of the new updated texture file. **Make sure that there is no texture located in the same folder with such a name**.